ivanl86/broken_code/csci_240/project_2/design.md

 - initialize itemQty to 0

 ## Add
+- start at the top level
+- find the preceding node
+- insert it after the preceding node
-- adds an item to level 0
+- adds the item to level 0
-- insert it based on its value in ascending order
 - promote it to next level if gets promoted
 - repeat promotion until not getting promoted
 - increment 1 to itemQty